 This section sets out our detailed methodology, assumptions and initial estimates for each of the customer impacts identified in Section 3.1 as being quantifiable.
-Our initial estimates are presented for three scenarios of different assumptions for each type of customer impact.

 4.1 Customer participation under the PDF

 In designing the PDF, the Commission sought to place greater emphasis on customers staying in contact with their retailer during times when they are experiencing payment difficulties.
 In particular, customers are to be empowered under the new PDF to take control and manage their energy use and payments.
 In doing so, a customer may weigh up his or her options having received practical and relevant information in relation to their energy use, billing history and payment options.